privatejfx141/teq-data-platform/d3/user-stories_sprint2.md

 ## T7
 Update the database with the parsed excel data.
 J

+Insert the parsed excel data for the Client Profile template into the database.

 ## T8
 Create Java objects and patterns for entities to be inserted into the database.
 K